eMahtab/surrounded-regions/README.md

 To do that, now we will iterate over the board, starting from the second row and second column.
 And if we found both of the below 2 conditions to be true, then we will flip that O to X, also all of its unvisited neighbor cells which are O will be flipped to X.

 1. Value at the cell is O
-2. This cell is not already visited
+2. The cell is not already visited

+In the board shown below, the O's in the blue color will not be flipped but the O's in the yellow color will be flipped to X's.

 ![Surrounded Regions](surrounded-regions.PNG?raw=true "Surrounded Regions")